best things to do in barbados

 Mount Gay rum.

 My favourite rum distillery tour is at Foursquare, the producer of multiple award-winning rums.
 Located near the airport, the tours of this historic distillery are led by very knowledgeable (and entertaining) guides and end with a fun-filled rum tasting.
 After learning about this blog, the rum sommelier even created a special Velvet Escape cocktail for me!
-Book a Foursquare rum tour.
+Book a rum tour of the Foursquare distillery and a visit to the Mount Gay visitor centre.

 foursquare rum distillery